 Introduction / History

-The Kaibartta's primary occupation has been that of fishermen since their earliest days.
-In fact, their name may have originated from the words "ka," which means water, and either "vrit," which means to exist, or "varta" meaning livelihood.
+The Kaibartta people's primary occupation has been that of fishermen since their earliest days.
+In fact, their name may have originated from the words "ka", which means water, and "varta" meaning livelihood.
 Thus, the name of the people group communicates that their livelihood is dependent upon water.
-Their occupations should serve as a natural bridge to messages of the Bible that speak of fish and fishermen, primarily the ones dealing with Jesus calling some fishermen to become his evangelistic disciples, and thus "fishers of men.
+Their occupations can serve as a natural bridge to messages of the Bible that speak of fish and fishermen.
+Jesus called some fishermen to become his evangelistic disciples, and thus fishers of men.
 Kaibartta live throughout India.
 Most live in the northeastern states of Assam, West Bengal and Bihar.
 Bengali, Assamese and Hindi are their main languages.
 The Kaibartta speak the local languages of where they live.
 Unfortunately, most Kaibartta are unable to read and write meaning that the gospel will have to be shared with them in oral and visual forms.

 What Are Their Lives Like?